Hi, I’m Maike!

 I love the scent of pines, Berlin subway stations and horses and am happiest in any place you can find one of the three.

-I’m all about honest photographs full of atmosphere – especially of pets and their families but I collect snippets of life wherever I go: mountains, llamas, giggle fits and everything in between. :)
+I’m all about honest photographs full of atmosphere and I collect snippets of life wherever I go: mountains, llamas, giggle fits and everything in between. :)

 One of my favorite, quirky quotes is this one by Roald Dahl: “It’s impossible to make your eyes twinkle if you aren’t feeling twinkly yourself.”

 1. i am (not so) secretly obsessed with: